sipcapture/homer/README.md

 #### :construction: This is a work in progress, the process and instructions might change at any give time.

+## Introduction
+Unlike its predecessors, HOMER Seven is completely dynamic, meaning there are many database, timeseries and logging backend combinations possible - even at the same time!
+This opens up a number of new use-case options some users might find overwhelming at first - don't worry, *its just about freedom of choice!* If you're usure or just want a stand-alone capture system, please consider using our [Installation Script](https://github.com/sipcapture/homer-installer) on a vanilla system, launching our *ready-to-go* [Docker containers](https://github.com/sipcapture/homer7-docker), or joining our [users mailing list](https://groups.google.com/forum/#!forum/homer-discuss) where our community will welcome and help you move the first steps.

 ## Installation
 Ready to Install?
 Choose your preferred method from the following: